aHardReset/vite-react-ts-template/README.md

 See .prettierrc.yml to take a look to the current configuration, also see the [Prettier documentation](https://prettier.io/docs/en/configuration.html) for customize according to your style.

+Run `npm run format` to format the code.

+The prettier verified extension for VSCode is recommended.

 > **Warning**
 > eslint-config-prettier is used to avoid conflicts between eslint and prettier.
 With this approach ESLint won't report style issues that are taken care of by Prettier.